-We are excited to announce that we launched a Graveyard Photographic Project in February 2020 to capture a snapshot of our local history.
+We launched a Graveyard Photographic Project in February 2020 to capture a snapshot of our local history.

 Background